-Soulaymane Kachani was appointed Vice Provost for Teaching, Learning, and Innovation on July 1, 2014.
+Soulaymane Kachani was appointed Senior Vice Provost on January 1, 2022.

 In this role, he oversees the development of Columbia University’s teaching, learning, and innovation strategies, supporting schools, colleges, and departments.
 He spearheads initiatives to enable the University to accelerate the expansion of its innovation in online and hybrid offerings.
 He also focuses on propelling Columbia’s excellence as a global university, working to enhance existing international academic partnerships and develop new ones, and to make its campuses ever more welcoming to students and scholars from around the world.
 He assists with budget and administrative planning across the units of the Office of the Provost, and coordinates efforts to enable excellence in all that the University does for its student employees.

 Prior to this role, Professor Kachani served as Vice Provost for Teaching, Learning, and Innovation.
 He led the establishment of the Center for Teaching and Learning (CTL) in 2015.
 The CTL played a key role in the University’s transition to online and HyFlex teaching during the pandemic, and is now an essential resource for faculty and graduate instructors across Columbia.
 The Provost’s Teaching and Learning Grants program has enabled faculty from all schools to fold new educational methods and technologies into their classrooms and learning environments, and the Science of Learning Research (SOLER) Initiative has developed a vibrant hub for cross-disciplinary research that advances the scholarship of teaching and learning.